techidaily/site-win11-tips/source/_posts/guidelines-to-secure-your-childrens-online-world-windows-11.md

  Also, you can block certain websites, if you think they might be inappropriate for your child.

  The filters and activity reporting work only if your kid is using Microsoft Edge.
-However, you can add the other internet browsers to the list of blocked apps in the**Overview** menu, or you can[use a parental control app for Windows](https://www.makeuseof.com/tag/best-parental-control-apps-windows/) .
+However, you can add the other internet browsers to the list of blocked apps in the**Overview** menu, or you can [use a parental control app for Windows](https://www.makeuseof.com/tag/best-parental-control-apps-windows/) .

 ### How to Use Parental Control to Overview Spending